sergejsha/knot/README.md

 # Getting Started

-The example below declares a Knot capable of loading data, handling *Success* and *Failure* loading results and reloading data automatically when an external *Data Changed* signal gets received.
+The example below declares a Knot capable of loading data, handling *Success* and *Failure* loading results and reloading data automatically when an external *DataChanged* signal gets received.
 It also writes all `State` mutations as well as all processed `Changes` and `Actions` in console.

 ```kotlin
 sealed class State {